Progress report for LNC17-392

 2. Annual presentations to Minneapolis Homegrown Food Council and St. Paul-Ramsey Food and Nutrition Council.
 Through the project period, we will make annual presentations on result updates to the two Food Councils organized for Minneapolis and St. Paul.
 These councils serve as a direct conduit to policy-makers and citizen-members and are an effective way to present research in an environment where data can effect change at those levels.

 3. “Soil Kitchens” and downstream information transfer.
 Since 2015, Dr. Jelinski has been conducting on-site soil screening and community outreach events.
 To date, these events have resulted in over 700 direct contacts with community members – these events will serve as a way to communicate research results to community and household gardeners.
 Frogtown Farm hosts “Knowledge Share” programs which facilitate the bi-lateral transfer of knowledge from farm managers to community members, and vice-versa.
 The TC Urban Ag website has been revamped and is designed as an accessible resource for farmers, growers and community members which will have content built by students in conjunction with project activities.

 4. Peer-reviewed publications and conference presentations.
-The 2 peer-reviewed publications and 2 national conference presentations will allow the Twin Cities and North Central Region to enhance our voice in the national urban agriculture conversation.
+The production of peer-reviewed literature in conjunction with national conference presentations will allow the Twin Cities and North Central Region to enhance our voice in the national urban agriculture conversation.

 Educational & Outreach Activities